project-bluebird/simurgh/README.md

 This will shutdown the running instances.

-### 2. PyDodo
+### 2. Install PyDodo

 PyDodo is the Python implementation of Dodo.
-It is a scaffold for developing algorithms.

 To install: